November 6, 2019 | 6:30-8:00PM | Hackensack UMC Palisades

 Discover the “gold standard” in weight-loss surgery

-If you desire a reliable surgical option for rapid and long-lasting weight loss, the gastric bypass is considered the GOLD STANDARD.
-It has been studied for nearly 30 years, and now over 90% of these procedures are performed using laparoscopic techniques due to their safety record.
+The gastric bypass is considered the GOLD STANDARD for weight loss surgery.
+It has been studied for nearly 30 years, and now over 90 percent of these procedures are performed using laparoscopic techniques due to their safety record.

 Our highly skilled, board-certified surgeons are national pioneers in this procedure.
 They have the largest experience in laparoscopic weight-loss surgery in New Jersey and, in fact, performed the first laparoscopic gastric bypass and laparoscopic gastric banding in the state.